redhat-developer/odo/docs/website/docs/development/devfile.md

 Because the `image` component `autobuild-false-and-referenced` is referenced by the `apply` command `image-autobuild-false-and-referenced`, it will be applied when this command is invoked, that is, in this example, when the `run` or `deploy` commands are invoked.

+Because the `image` component `autobuild-false-and-not-referenced` has `autoBuild` set to `false` and is not referenced by any `apply` commands, it will never be applied.

 #### `deployByDefault` for Kubernetes/OpenShift Components